dolphindb/release/2.00/README.md

 ### New Features

+- Added a new “dataInterval" option to the `triggeringPattern` parameter of the `createCrossSectionalEngine` function.
+This option enables calculations to be triggered based on timestamps from the input data.（**2.00.10.3**）

 - Added function `parseJsonTable` to parse a JSON object to an in-memory table. (**2.00.10.2**)

 - Added function `loadModuleFromScript` to parse a module dynamically. (**2.00.10.2**)